Admit encroachment, get a 30-year reprieve State Says Forest Land Bldgs Will Be Razed After Leases Expire

 Residents voiced strong scepticism about the state's claims, particularly on the possible denotification of land.
 "They are fooling us.
 The Forest Conservation Act is very stringent.
 It has no provision for denotification," said one resident.

-Constitution, challenging the legality of the Private Forest Act, 1975.
+The affected residents in Nahur and Mulund had filed a writ petition in SC under Article 32 (right to shelter) of the Constitution, challenging the legality of the Private Forest Act, 1975.
 Their counsel Rajiv Dhawan said the statute, which provides for deemed acquisition of lands, seeks to establish "reserve forest" by a shortcut procedure with devastating results.
 He said the shortcut was in direct contrast with the elaborate procedure for creation of reserve forests under the Indian Forests Act, 1927.

 Other petitioners argued the lands in question were not forest land.
-They had been earmarked for residential and commercial use in development plans and the government, through many departments, had granted them various approvals and sanctions for devel
+They had been earmarked for residential and commercial use in development plans and the government, through many departments, had granted them various approvals and sanctions for development.
+They had even received occupation certificates from municipal corporations.

 Residents said their hope now rests with the apex court.
 "I am relieved that the eight-yearlong legal battle is over.
 We can only hope now and pray that justice is delivered," said Prakash Padikkal, president, Hillside Residents' Welfare Association.
+WILL THEY BE UPROOTED?

 CASE HISTORY